scrabbletank/farhome-rules/rulesdoc.md

 #### Bandage
-During a short or long rest you may use a bandage, allowing you to reroll any healing surge used during the rest.
+During a short or long rest you may use a bandage, allowing you to reroll a healing surge used during the rest.

 #### Fire Kit
 Contains kindling and equipment to easily start a campfire.
 Can be used to pass a survival check when building a fire.
 Has 10 uses.

+#### Torch
+You can spend 5 AP to light the torch.
+Torches emit bright light out 3 tiles and dim light a further 3.
+Once lit a torch will last for 1 hour.

 #### Ammunition
 A standard quiver can hold 25 arrows or bolts.
 Arrows add 1 wound die to the attack, while bolts only deal the base crossbow damage.